davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 \
 If you're an amateur like me, I hope you're saying to yourself, "I have no idea how to solve this."
 Neither do I!

-But yet I stumbled upon
+But by asking myself a seem